agatadondzik/agatadondzik.github.io/projects/i_sparka.md

 ---
 layout: project
 title: Sparka Dating App
-deliverables: Logo & Visual Identity
+deliverables: Logo & Visual Identity.
 description:
 about: Sparka is a mobile app that helps singles to discover, connect and spark.
 images: sparka_